Pylons/pyramid/docs/narr/unittesting.rst

 --------------------------------------------------

 The ``repoze.bfg.testing`` module provides a number of functions which can be used during unit testing.
+These functions make :term:`configuration declaration` calls to the current :term:`application registry`, but typically register a "stub" or "dummy" feature in place of the "real" feature that the code would call if it was being run normally.

 For example, let's imagine you want to unit test a :mod:`repoze.bfg` view function.

 .. code-block:: python
    :linenos: